Taiwanese singer Harlem Yu criticised for pandemic hike

-On Tuesday (May 25), Yu, 59, had posted a wefie with his wife, newscaster Jinny Chang, 46, and their two young children - a daughter and a son - behind him.
+On Tuesday, the 59-year-old had posted on Facebook a wefie with his wife, newscaster Jinny Chang, 46, and their two young children - a daughter and a son - behind him.

 He wrote in Chinese: "Confined for 10 days.
 Taking a breather at Hushan.
 Great effort, everyone.
 Jiayou (keep it up)."